Vidanfra/VesselTrackerQGIS/README.md

 ## Troubleshooting

 #### Q: I clicked "OK" but no vessels are appearing on the map.
-* **Wait a few seconds:** Sometimes the AIS position data can take several seconds or even minutes to come
+* **Wait a few seconds:** Sometimes the AIS position data can take several seconds or even minutes to come.
 * **Check MMSI:** Ensure the MMSI numbers you entered are correct.
 * **Check Internet Connection:** The plugin requires an active internet connection to receive data.
-* **Data Availability:** The vessel must be actively broadcasting its position within the geographical area covered by the data stream (the default is Europe).
+* **Data Availability:** The vessel must be actively broadcasting its position.
 If a vessel is in port or has its AIS transponder turned off, no data will be received.
 * **Check Logs:** Look at the QGIS Log Messages Panel (**View -> Panels -> Log Messages**) for any error messages.

 #### Q: The plugin crashed QGIS.